np-core/np-phybeast/README.md

 **Step 2**

-Configuration files allow you to copy and change various parameters without having to modify the `XML` files or generating a new `XML` file in `BEAUTi` - there are a bunch of error checks on the configuration inputs.
-It can then be passed to the corresponding task on the command line:
+Configuration files allow you to modify various parameters without having to change the actual `XML` or generating a new `XML` in `BEAUTi`.
+Model configuration files can then be passed to the corresponding task on the command line ti generate the `XML`:

 ```
 np beastling xml-bdss --alignment core.snps.fasta --data meta.tsv --yaml bdss.yaml --prefix run1 --length 1000000000